-- Have high aspirations for the educational and personal achievement of LAC, as for all pupils. - Maintained Looked after Children's confidentiality and ensure they are supported sensitively. - Respond promptly to the Designated Teacher's requests for information. - Work to enable LAC to achieve stability and success within school. - Promote the self-esteem of all LAC. - Have an understanding of the key issues that affect the learning of LAC. - Be aware that 60% of LAC say they are bullied so work to prevent bullying in line with the School's policy.
+- Have high aspirations for the educational and personal achievement of LAC, as for all pupils. - Maintained Looked after Children's confidentiality and ensure they are supported sensitively. - Respond promptly to the Designated Teacher's requests for information. - Work to enable LAC to achieve stability and success within school. - Promote the self-esteem of all LAC. - Understand the key issues that affect the learning of LAC.